ybur-yug/volt_tutorial/README.md

 `config.app_secret = ENV['APPNAME_SECRET']`

+and once we source it, we have securely removed it from the codebase:

+`source .your_var_fn`, and we are golden.

-Now, we should initialie a git repository and make our initial commit
+Now, we should initialie a git repository and make our initial commit.

 ```
 git init